learnyouahaskell/learnyouahaskell.github.io/markdown/source_md/making-our-own-types-and-typeclasses.md

 `nums`, of course, was the list we were folding over.

 When we print our tree to the console, it's not very readable, but if we try, we can make out its structure.
-We see that the root node is 5 and then it has two sub-trees, one of which has the root node of 3 and the other a 7, etc.
+We see that the root node is 5 and then it has two subtrees, one of which has the root node of 3 and the other a 7, etc.

 ```{.haskell:hs}
 ghci> 8 `treeElem` numsTree